OEM & TPDO partners

 Core documents

-Technical Requirements
+Technical requirements

 Defines telemetry schema, control model, authentication, rate limits, reliability expectations, eventing, and testing requirements.
 For engineering teams.

-OEM & TPDO Integration Terms
+OEM & TPDO integration terms

 Defines legal and operational responsibilities, cloud-control safety boundaries, data rights, liability, and uptime expectations.
 For legal, business development, and compliance teams.

-Trust Center
+Trust center

 Security, privacy, and compliance information for Texture, including our controls, policies, and audit status.
 For security, compliance, and IT teams.